nodejs/abi-stable-node/napi_abstract.md

 1. Coerce JavaScript values to specific JavaScript types (such as Number or String)
 2. Check the type of a JavaScript value
-3. Check for equality between two JavaScript Objects
+3. Check for equality between two JavaScript values

 ## Functions